Niwari district

-Niwari district (/hi/) is one of the 52 districts of the Madhya Pradesh state in India.
+Niwari district (/hi/) is one of the 55 districts of the Madhya Pradesh state in India.
 Niwari is administrative headquarter of Niwari district.

 This district was formed on 1 October 2018.
 It was formerly part of Tikamgarh district.
 Niwari is the smallest district of Madhya Pradesh.

 Niwari has 3 tehsils: Prithvipur, Niwari and Orchha.

+Historically speaking, this district should be named Orchha; it has long been known as Orchha from both cultural and historical perspectives, and there is ample evidence to support this.
+Regardless of where the district headquarters is located, the district itself should be named Orchha.

 Description

 It became the 52nd district of the state.
 Under this district, 56 Panchayats of Prithvipur Tehsil, 54 Panchayats of Niwari, 17 Panchayats of Orchha were included.
 Thus a total of 127 gram panchayats have been included here.
 It is the smallest district of Madhya Pradesh in terms of both population and area.

 The Betwa River passes through this district, on the banks of this river Orchha town was established by ancient Kings of Bundelkhand.
 National Highway 39 and National Highway 44 and National Highway 539 passes through Niwari.

 Demographics

 At the time of the 2011 census, Niwari district had a population of 404,807, of which 79,218 (19.57%) lived in urban areas.
 Niwari had a sex ratio of 897 females per 1000 males.
 Scheduled Castes and Scheduled Tribes make up 99,441 (24.57%) and 18,244 (4.51%) of the population respectively.

 Niwari district has 396,427 (97.93%) Hindus and 6,279 (1.55%) Muslims.

 At the time of the 2011 census, 60.23% of the population spoke Bundeli and 39.51% Hindi as their first language.